Jonny Labey: Career

 After graduating, Labey appeared in stage shows including In the Heights and White Christmas.
 He appeared in Leon Lopez's film Soft Lad.
 Labey joined the cast of EastEnders in 2015, in the role of Paul Coker, the grandson of Les Coker (Roger Sloman) and Pam Coker (Lin Blakley).
 The character falls in love with Ben Mitchell (Harry Reid), but was later killed off in a homophobic attack.
 Labey appeared in EastEnders between 1 June 2015 and 8 September 2016, appearing in 106 episodes.
 His first role after leaving EastEnders was as the lead character, Rupert Brooke, in the play Verge of Strife, staged in Edinburgh in August 2016.
 In 2017, he was a contestant on ITV's Dance Dance Dance.

 In October 2019, he began competing in The X Factor: Celebrity.
 He was given a safe seat along with Jenny Ryan and Try Star in week 1, but was eliminated in week 2 after landing in the bottom 2 with Martin Bashir as the result went to deadlock.
 He finished in tenth place.
 In 2022, he portrayed Jamie Renton in an episode of the BBC soap opera Doctors.

+Labey joined the cast of Hollyoaks in June 2024 as Rex, a gangster and Hannah Ashworth's pimp.